rahulnarayaniitk/rahulnarayaniitk/README.md

 ### Hi, I'm Rahul Narayan 👋

 - currently in my third year of Electrical Engineering Degree at IIT Kanpur.
-- My academic journey has been a path of discovery, leading me to my true passion: problem-solving, data analysis, and the captivating realm of Machine Learning and AI.
+- I've been very passionate about problem-solving, data analysis, web development, and the captivating realm of Machine Learning and AI.
 - I find immense satisfaction in comprehending data intricacies and leveraging that knowledge to achieve desired outcomes.
-- Proficient in coding and Data Structure and Algorithms (DSA), I take pleasure in unravelling complexities and crafting elegant solutions.
+- Proficient in coding, Data Structure and Algorithms (DSA), and web development, I take pleasure in unravelling complexities and crafting elegant solutions for the web.
 - Beyond my academic pursuits, I eagerly immerse myself in case studies on pressing issues, always on the lookout for innovative resolutions.
-- As I look ahead, my ambition is to wield the power of AI, utilizing data insights to drive meaningful change.
-Together, let's innovate and make a lasting impact! 💡
+-  As I look ahead, my ambition is to wield the power of AI and web development, utilizing data insights and crafting seamless web experiences to drive meaningful change.